lukeswitz/WiFi-RemoteID/README.md

 # Drone Remote ID to Meshtastic with Mesh-Mapper API 📡

-Minimal WiFi-based Drone Remote ID Scanner
+***Minimal WiFi & BT 4/5 Drone Remote ID Scanner***

-This project is a minimal scanner for WiFi-based Drone Remote ID based on Cemaxacuter's wifi remote id detection firmware, supporting OpenDroneID.
-It runs on ESP32 (tested with Mesh-Detect boards like the Xiao ESP32-C3) and sends parsed messages over a custom UART to a serial mesh network.
+- This project is a minimal scanner for WiFi and BT-based Drone Remote ID based on Cemaxacuter's [wifi remote id detection firmware](https://github.com/alphafox02/T-Halow), using OpenDroneID.

+- It runs on an ESP32 (defined with Xiao ESP32-C3 and S3 variants) and sends parsed messages over a custom UART to a serial mesh network as well as serial JSON logging.

 <img src="eye.png" alt="eye" style="width:50%; height:25%;">

 ---
+> [!NOTE]
+> MeshDetect kits use an esp32c3.
+Dual core firmware is for esp32s3 due to memory capacity restrictions.

 ## Features 🌟

 - **WiFi Monitoring:** Listens to WiFi management frames in promiscuous mode to capture Drone Remote ID packets.
+- **BT 4/5 Monitoring**: Listens for advertisements to capture Drone Remote ID packets in real time *(S3 dualcore fw only)*
 - **Protocol Support:** Decodes messages from **OpenDroneID** format.
 - **Mesh Integration:** Uses UART to send compact, formatted messages to a mesh network.
 - **Real-Time Mapping:** Provides a web-based interface built with the Mesh-Mapper API that: